 with the intention to commit a crime.
 It's like theft coupled with

-then trespassing because a person who commits burglary shows intent to
+trespassing because a person who commits burglary shows intent to commit

-commit a crime (that doesn’t necessarily have to be stealing) or
+a crime (that doesn't necessarily have to be stealing) or theft.
+That

-even need to steal anything to be charged with burglary.
-The prosecution
+need to steal anything to be charged with burglary.
+The prosecution needs

-needs to be able to prove that the defendant had the intent to commit
+to be able to prove that the defendant had the intent to commit a crime

-a crime in order to charge you.
-Again, in Texas, your charge type will
+in order to charge you.
+Again, in Texas, your charge type will depend

-depend on the type of property you enter.
-For example, if you enter a
+on the type of property you enter.
+For example, if you enter a building

-building with inhabitants present, you may get a higher charge than if
+with inhabitants present, you may get a higher charge than if the building

-the building was empty.
-This indicates that there was a greater danger
+was empty.
+This indicates that there was a greater danger for the people

-for the people inside the property while it was being burgled.
-In some
+inside the property while it was being burgled.
+In some states, simply

-states, simply entering during daylight hours is enough to get a higher
+entering during daylight hours is enough to get a higher charge.
+Entering

-charge.
-Entering a habitation will result in a second-degree felony charge
+a habitation will result in a second-degree felony charge that is punishable

 Robbery is legally defined as the stealing of property by either physical